sinch/ios-call-your-twitter-friends/README.md

 ## 1. Setup

-First, you will want to create an app on you [Sinch Dashboard](https://www.sinch.com/dashboard/).
+First, you will want to create an app on your [Sinch Dashboard](https://www.sinch.com/dashboard/).
 Take note of the application key and secret, as we will need them later.

 The starter project for this tutorial can be found on [Github](https://github.com/sinch/ios-call-your-twitter-friends).
 Once you've downloaded that, go ahead and install the necessary pods using CocoaPods with the included **Podfile**.
 You can do so through Terminal with the command `pod install`.
 Now there should be an XCode workspace that you can use.